 Rachel Hayes

-Faculty, Staff, Tenure Track
+Faculty, Tenure Track

-Dr. Rachel M. Hayes is the dean of the David Eccles School of Business.
-Dean Hayes, a professor in accounting, received an MBA from the University of Colorado, and a Ph.D. from the Stanford University Graduate School of Business.
-She has been a faculty member at the University of Utah since 2005 and has served in numerous roles in her department and college.
-She is currently the George S. and Dolores Doré Eccles Presidential Chair in Financial Reporting and previously served as the Associate Dean of Faculty and Research.
+Dr. Rachel M. Hayes is the George S. and Dolores Doré Eccles Presidential Chair in Financial Reporting and Professor of Accounting.
+She served as Dean of the David Eccles School of Business from 2021-2024 and was previously Associate Dean of Faculty and Research.
+Professor Hayes received an MBA from the University of Colorado and a Ph.D. from the Stanford University Graduate School of Business.
+She has been a faculty member at the University of Utah since 2005.

 Download CV